alethiaQ/dear-santa/README.md

 # dear-santa
-Holiday Gift List creator using React-redux JS for frontend and a Rails API backend

-<<<<<<< HEAD
+Holiday Gift List manager and Funds tracker.
+The frontend was composed using React.js/Redux.js.
+For the backend, data is created/stored using Rails API.

 ## Installation and Usage

-First, clone down this repo- frontend and API included within.
+First, clone down this repo- frontend and API included.
 Then run the following in your terminal:

     $ cd dear-santa-api
     $ bundle install
+    $ rails db:migrate
     $ rails s -p 3001
+    open a new terminal (command + T for Mac users)
     $ cd ..
     $ cd frontend
     $ npm install